Cybergroup-Research/ignite-docs/docs/jsonata/jsonata-node.md

 ## How to install Ignite-JSONata node

-To install "ignite-jsonata" node, you can go to manage nodes paletter section and search for "ignite-jsoanata" node and them simply install it.
+To install an "ignite-jsonata" node, you can go to the “Manage palette" section and search for "ignite-jsoanata" node and then simply install it.

 ![](../assets/jsonata/Ignite_JSONata_Node_Install.gif)

 ## Discussion

-Once you will provide JSON and JSONata query to filter out the result you will get the filtered json output in "msg.jsonataResult property".
+Once you provide the JSON and JSONata query to filter out the result, you will get the filtered JSON output in "msg.jsonataResult" property.

-You can find the ignite JSONata explorer for exploring purpose here https://jsonata.cgignite.io
+You can find the ignite JSONata explorer for exploring purpose here: https://jsonata.cgignite.io